PinkLucy/AnilistListConverter/README.md

 # AnilistConverter
-A simple XAML Tool to Convert Lists from Manga to Anime or Anime to Manga.
+A simple Tool to Convert Anilist Lists from Manga to Anime or Anime to Manga.
+Written in C# & XAML.

 ## How it works
 It opens a Website to authorize the App, you get an API Token back, paste that in the app in the correct field.